dj95/chaos-proxy/README.md

 In order to configure the container you can use a config file, which will look like:

 - Customize the [./configs/config.yml](./configs/config.yml)
-- Run `docker run -p "8080:8080" -v "${PWD}/config.yml:/config.yml" deception-proxy` in the same directory with the *config.yml*
+- Run `docker run -p "8080:8080" -v "${PWD}/config.yml:/config.yml" chaos-proxy` in the same directory with the *config.yml*

 ## 🔧 Usage